scholartree/scholartree/CONTRIBUTING.md

 At this point, it will only look like a **single commit** has been applied on top of
 master: the feature you developed.

-6) When you are satisfied with your work, open a pull request on GitHub on wikitree-website/wikitree comparing your fork's `wikitree:master` with `wikitree-website/wikitree:master`.
+6) When you are satisfied with your work, open a pull request on GitHub on scholartree/scholartree comparing your fork's `scholartree:master` with `scholartree/scholartree:master`.

 7) Get together with another developer and have them review your code.
 When they sign off on it, they will merge your code in and **both of you** will be responsible for the code.
 The merge can be done in pull request's comment section next to the build status.